najmus-sakib-hossain/dx-www/README.md

 }
 ```

-The compiler automatically selects Micro (338B) or Macro (7.5KB) runtime based on your app's complexity.
+The compiler automatically selects Micro (338B) or Macro (7.5KB) based on your app's complexity.

 ## Architecture